aytechnet/1brc/README.md

 ## Results on a Ryzen 5 8540U with 12Gb of available RAM and a NVMe SSD disk

-These are the results from running the challenge winner in Java with alternate proposed Golang implementation on a six core (12 logicial CPUs) on a budget laptop running an AMD Ryzen 5 8540U with 16Gb of RAM and a NVMe SSD disk.
+These are the results from running the challenge winner in Java with alternate proposed Golang implementation on a six core (12 logical CPUs) on a budget laptop running an AMD Ryzen 5 8540U with 16Gb of RAM and a NVMe SSD disk.
 Please note there is only 12Gb of available RAM.
 Tests are run 5 times.

 | # | Result (m:s.ms) | Implementation     | Language | Submitter     | Notes     |
 |---|-----------------|--------------------|----------|---------------|-----------|